alexthecat123/LisaSourceCompilation/README.md

 - In APIM/TFILERINT.TEXT, change the occurrance of drawerKind to actualDrawerKind, the 2 occurrances of deskKind to actualDeskKind, the occurrance of profileKind to actualProfileKind, and the 4 occurrances of ObjectKind to ObjectAKind.

 # Why did we change all the tool numbers?
-You might've noticed that we went through all the source files for the Lisa apps and changed their tool numbers from the defaults to things in the 100+ range.
+You might've noticed that we went through some of the source files for the Lisa apps and changed their tool numbers from the defaults to things in the 100+ range.
 This was simply done so that you can have copies of the original LOS tools and your newly-built tools installed on your Lisa simultaneously.
 You could leave the tool numbers untouched if you wanted to, but you'd have to change the build scripts to account for this, and of course this would prevent you from installing the original LOS tools alongside your new ones.

+Note that we didn't do this for the Clock, Calculator, and Preferences window since they have to keep their original tool numbers in order to be installed with a fresh installation of LOS.
+So whenever you build these three, they'll just overwrite the originals.

 # Tool Icons
 If you've seen my VCF presentation, you'll know that I've drawn absolutely "lovely" icons for all the newly-built LOS apps.
 I've included these in the disk image so that they'll show up automatically when you build each tool, but you can make your own if you'd like.
 Just use the icon editor (ICONEDIT) in the Workshop to draw a new icon and that's all there is to it!
 If you want to delete my tool icons, they're saved in the root of the disk as {Txxx}icon where xxx is the tool number.